qiyangduan/standard-models-1/telco/churn_prediction.md

 * SAS Payment Risk for Telecommunications
 * SAS Customer Profitability for Telecommunications

+There are a few papers available about using SAS to prediction the Churners.
+Junxiang Lu et.al. showed a typical process how to predict churners ([paper](http://www2.sas.com/proceedings/sugi27/p114-27.pdf) ) .
+The code in this paper  can be used to build a very simple code using SAS
+*

 In this study, the following are examples of customer level demographic information: